 3. What is your greatest weakness?

 Everyone has weaknesses, so never say you don’t have any.
 Use this opportunity to share a weakness and speak how you’re actively working on improving in this area.
-Give examples from past experiences to support how you’ve been improving.
+Give examples from past experiences to show how you’ve been improving.

 4. How do you handle stress or high-pressure situations?

-Like weaknesses, everyone has stress.
 Reflect on what exactly you do to maintain composure and get through the tough times.
 This question can be stressful to answer if you’re not prepared, and your confident reply may just be what the interviewer was gauging all along.

 5. Why are you leaving your current role?